DINA-community/Matching-Agent/README.md

 ```
 The API token is printed to the console.

+The ISDuBA interface can be reached at http://isduba.localhost/ and the netbox interface at http://netbox.localhost/.
+The default credentials are:
+- Netbox: admin / admin
+- ISDuBA: user / user

+### Configure plugins
 To configure the netbox fetcher plugin, copy the file [assets/plugin_configs/data_source/asset/sample/netbox.toml](assets/plugin_configs/data_source/asset/sample/netbox.toml) to `assets/plugin_configs/data_source/asset/netbox_local.toml`.
 The file can be named any way you like, but it must be a toml file.
 Replace the `api_token` with the API token printed by the netbox-setup container.